Back to California

 Plain English Breakdown

-This law allows smaller school districts and county offices of education to use task-order procurement contracts for repairs and renovations under $3 million, with certain conditions.
+This law allows smaller school districts and county superintendents to use task-order procurement contracts for building repairs and renovations under $3 million, with certain requirements.

 What This Bill Does

-• Allows school districts with an average daily attendance of 2,500 or less and county superintendents of schools with an average daily attendance of 10,000 or less to award multiple task-order procurement contracts for repair and renovation projects up to $3 million.
+• Allows school districts with fewer than 2,501 students or a county superintendent of schools to award multiple task-order procurement contracts for repair and renovation projects up to $3 million through a single request for bids.

-• Requires these contracts to be paid using the district's or county’s general fund, local construction bonds, or federal/state funds.
+• Requires these contracts to be paid using the district's general fund, local construction bonds, or federal/state funds.

 • Specifies that contracts must go to the lowest responsible and responsive bidder.

-• Requires districts and county offices of education using this method to report their use by January 1, 2030.
+• Requires districts to report on their use of task-order procurement by January 1, 2030.

 Who It Names or Affects

-• School districts with an average daily attendance of 2,500 or less
+• School districts with an average daily attendance of less than 2,501 students.

 Terms To Know